vixrant/Vixrant.github.io/README.md

 ### About

-The website is currently built on Hugo using a custom theme.
+The website is currently built on Hugo using a forked version of Hugo UILite free.
+The blog was added on top of the free version.

 ---